NPS Required Gear List

 - A washable reusable container must be accessible during the day.

 - Bucket systems like “Scat Packer” and “Vaga Bond” are NOT permitted on the Colorado River within the Grand Canyon because of their potential for leaking.
-“Wag Bags” and “PETT” systems are NOT permitted due to the tendency for small rodents to chew on the bag and because of their biodegradable nature they cannot get wet.

 - Toilet systems must be designed in such a fashion as to provide for secure containment and adequate volume storage.
 Waste must be deposited directly into the washable reusable container no disposable liners of any sort are permitted.
 The container must be of value so that the container of waste will not be improperly discarded; therefore, the use of plastic buckets, paint pails, etc. is prohibited.
 Rocket boxes (20 mm ammo cans) are acceptable, but do not provide the best system for removal of human waste.